Tom Jackson (actor)

 Thomas Dale Jackson, CC (born 27 October 1948) is a Canadian actor and singer.
 He created and starred in an annual series of Christmas concerts called the Huron Carole for 18 years.
 He was the Chancellor of Trent University from 2009 until 2013.
 He played Billy Twofeathers on Shining Time Station and Peter Kenidi on North of 60.

 Life and career

 Tom Jackson was born on the One Arrow Reserve, Saskatchewan, near Batoche, the son of Rose, a Cree, and Marshall, an Englishman.
 He moved with his family to Namao, Alberta at age seven, and then to Winnipeg, Manitoba when he was fourteen.
 A year later, he dropped out of high school and lived on the streets for several years.

-As an actor, he has starred in television shows such as North of 60 and Shining Time Station where his character Billy Twofeathers debuted in its Halloween episode "Scare Dares", and made a guest appearance on Star Trek: The Next Generation in the season seven episode Journey's End.
-His films include 'Loyalties', 'The Diviners.
+As an actor, he has appeared in television shows such as North of 60 and Shining Time Station where his character Billy Twofeathers debuted in its Halloween episode "Scare Dares".
+Jackson also made a guest appearance on Star Trek: The Next Generation in the season seven episode "Journey's End".
+His films include Loyalties and The Diviners.